MayJuun/mayjuun-website/content/solutions/07-cuestionario/_index.md

 #### Multiple Themes and Styles

 As white-label applications, both Cuestionario and Recetario may be themed and branded to suit your needs.
-All content, images, and logos can be modified quickly and effectively to match your suite of applications.
-This becomes less jarring for end users.
+All content, images, and logos can be modified quickly and effectively to match your own suite of applications.
+This becomes less jarring for end users and helps establish trust.

 {{< figure src="images/cuestionario-theme.gif" class="img-center" height="500" >}}